 Another possible recommendation is to move to an enterprise O/S which may be slightly more stable.
 One computer's power supply blew a fuse causing us to miss 30 minutes of data while troubleshooting and swapping machines occurred.

-It was found that a large percentage of images were blurry, it may be useful to have a tighter focus in the future.
+It has been found in the past that a large percentage of images were blurry, it may be useful to have a tighter focus in the future.

 The oxygen subsystem, while performing adequately in OC471 did not perform well on NBP12-01.
 The programs to collect data worked better on NBP12-01 than on OC471, but with no oxygen data to collect they were not much use.
 Early on a leak in the optode connector caused an unrecoverable failure at sea (it should be fixable on shore).
-The SBE43

-originally used had a bad sensing foil that was not noticed for a

-considerable period.
-When it was noticed that the data was not as

-expected the instrument was installed on a CTD rosette for comparison

-and it was noticed that it bore no resemblance to the actual oxygen

-curve.
-A sensor was borrowed from the ship.
-From that point forward no more oxygen data (even bad was collected) Bad wiring either to the sensor or the pump was suspected and replaced.
+The SBE43 yielded data early in the cruise, but the values were suspect.
+Initial troubleshooting efforts focused on the processing algorithm, but when that did not bear fruit it became clear there was a sensor problem.
+To verify this, the instrument was installed on the CTD rosette for comparison with the secondary SBE43 on that package, and indeed the VPR SBE43 bore no resemblance to the properly functioning sensor.
+A spare SBE43 sensor was borrowed from the ship.
+From that point forward no more oxygen data was collected.
+Bad wiring either to the sensor or the pump was suspected and replaced.
 A loose screw in the auxiliary housing was also found.
 During the activity, tiredness caused carelessness causing a cascade of failures to the auxiliary housings fiber optic system.
-A removed connector allowed ice to freeze in the bulkhead causing the ultimate failure of the system.
+A removed connector allowed ice to freeze in the bulkhead causing an unrecoverable failure of the system.
+In the future, one or more extra bulkhead connectors for the auxiliary housing should be carried in inventory.

-Personnel:
+Personnel

 Josh Eaton acted as the operating engineer and deck boss, also the principal watch stander during the noon to midnight shift.